EVATool/fae-architecture-log/_decisions/sig-eventing-pattern.md

     v2:
         date: 2021-01-15
         comment: added reason for decision and possible options
+    v3:
+        date: 2021-01-22
+        comment: added "how is this decision evaluated" & changed status
 ---

 ## Why is there need for such a decision?